-AHPRA requires that all registrants must follow the laws and regulations on decontamination, primarily set out in the Dental standard for infection control at all times.
+GDC Standard 1.5 requires that all registrants must follow the laws and regulations on decontamination at all times.
 This means that unless you can assure yourself that the practice and its systems are capable of achieving compliance with the laws and regulations, you risk being accountable for any demonstrable failure to protect the patients' safety.
 Here are some issues to consider;